 Many mortgage lenders use private mortgage insurance, or PMI, to mitigate their total exposure.
 The borrower pays the premium for this insurance.
-If the borrower defaults on a mortgage or equity loan, the PMI company reimburses the lender for the principal amount borrowed.
+If the borrower defaults on a mortgage or equity loan, the PMI provider reimburses the lender for the principal amount borrowed.
 If you are thinking of taking out a home equity loan, it is important to understand the fundamentals of PMI and possible ways of avoiding this sometimes costly additional payment.

 Basics of PMI

 In traditional home finance, a lender provides the money to buy a home.
 Traditionally, borrowers were expected to make large down payments to have some equity in the house.
 However, lenders began to allow more flexibility for less-qualified borrowers.
-To reduce the risk of lending to homebuyers who were less than A-credit, lenders charge them for mortgage insurance.
+To reduce the risk of lending to homebuyers who were less than A-level credit, lenders now charge them for mortgage insurance.
 In general, if the mortgage balance exceeds 80 percent of the value of the house, you need to pay for PMI.

 Home Equity Loans

 If you want to avoid paying PMI, calculate your loan-to-value ratio.
 For example, if you have a first mortgage with a balance of $250,000 on a home worth .$350,000, your loan-to-value ratio is 71 percent, which is below the threshold where PMI payments would begin.
 However, if you need a $50,000 equity loan to complete a home project or to send your child to college, your loan-to-value ratio will increase to 86 percent.
 Your home-equity lender might ask for PMI payments, and so might your first mortgage lender